DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-10-13-what-we-did-for-rollover-2020.md

 {% from "govuk/components/summary-list/macro.njk" import govukSummaryList %}
 {% from "email/macro.njk" import appEmail %}

 Rollover is the process of copying courses from the current cycle to the next.
-This entry documents significant information and dates from the second Publish rollover.
+This entry documents significant information and dates from the second Publish teacher training courses (Publish) rollover.

 This is [what we did for the first rollover](/publish-teacher-training-courses/what-we-did-for-rollover/) in 2019.